 Churchill War Rooms, Clive Steps, King Charles Street

-8. Walk the line at Royal Observatory Greenwich — fun things to do in London couples
+8. Walk the line at Royal Observatory Greenwich — London activities for couples

 The Royal Observatory Greenwich in south London is home to the Prime Meridian line.
 This represents the Prime Meridian of the world, where the longitude is zero (0° 0′ 0″).